Private astronaut crew, including first Arab woman in orbit, returns from space station

 The splashdown was carried live by a joint webcast presented by SpaceX and the company behind the mission, Axiom Space.

-It concluded the second space station mission organised, equipped and trained entirely at private expense by Axiom, a 7-year-old Houston-based venture headed by NASA's former ISS program manager.
+It concluded the second space station mission organized, equipped and trained entirely at private expense by Axiom, a 7-year-old Houston-based venture headed by Nasa's former ISS program manager.

 "That was a phenomenal ride.
 We really enjoyed all of it," Whitson radioed to mission controllers moments after splashdown.